 The small, almost dry and quiet reserve, though still having a second entrance, was badly damaged during the border war with China and has been partly restored.
-The stone bed where President Ho used to sleep is still there.
-I wondered how could he live such a simple and sparse, yet still optimistic and heroic life.
+The stone bed where President Ho Chi Minh used to sleep is still there.

 Mountain of transformations to the west

-After recovering with some local food and a good sleep, we headed west on the next day to experience Phia Oac, the mountain of transformations.
+After recovering with some local food and a good sleep, tourists should head west on the next day to experience Phia Oac, the mountain of transformations.

-The route was a highlight, with many attractive sights including Phai Khat Post, beewax brocade by Dao Tien people, Phia Den salmon farm, Ban O and Lung Muoi tungsten mines, Phia Oac-Phia Den National Park, Tran Hung Dao Forest Special National Monument, and Kolia tea farm.
+The route was a highlight, with many attractive sights including Phai Khat Post, beewax brocade by Dao Tien people, Phia Den salmon farm, Ban O and Lung Muoi tungsten mines, Phia Oac-Phia Den National Park and Tran Hung Dao Forest Special National Monument.

 The three experience routes give visitors a chance to explore the geopark, as well as local people here.
-Each of these routes can be visited, with a guide, and will leave a unique and unforgettable experience.
+Each of these routes can be visited, with a guide, and will leave a unique and unforgettable experience./.
+VNS

 Non Nuoc Cao Bang Geopark is a captivating site located in Cao Bang province that features an array of pristine majestic scenery, along with being home to some of the most unique historical and cultural sites in the northeastern region.